josh-barback/CS205_project/README.md

 1. Convert Python code for data processing into C extensions using Cython,

-2. Optimize time-consuming calculations with parallel computation (e.g. finding quantiles of long lists of numbers),
+2. Optimize time-consuming calculations with OpenMP,

-3. Implement concurrent processing of data from multiple days and/or multiple participants,
+3. Implement concurrent processing of data from multiple days and/or multiple participants using Spark.

-4. Efficiently implement imputation routines by concurrently processing separate regions of missing data.
+Lastly, efficient imputation routines will be implemented with hybrid parallel programming.
+It is anticipated that this will allow rapid evaluation of several imputation methods, with the goal of selecting an optimal method for future use.

-Regarding item 4, it is anticipated that efficient imputation will allow rapid evaluation of several imputation methods, with the goal of selecting an optimal method for future use.
+## Stage 1